-Crassula ovata, commonly called Jade Plant, is among the most common houseplants, although they are hardy outdoors to United States Department of Agriculture plant hardiness zones 10 and 11.
+Crassula ovata, commonly called Jade Plant, is among the most common houseplants, although they are hardy outdoors to USDA plant hardiness zones 10 to 11.
 Native to southern Africa, this plant is easily recognized by its smooth, stubby, succulent leaves.
-They propagate easily from cuttings and because they are so tolerant of neglect, newly propagated Jade Plants make excellent gifts for new gardeners.
+It propagates easily from cuttings and because it is so tolerant of neglect, newly propagated plants make excellent gifts for new gardeners.

 2. Remove the bottom set of leaves from each cutting.
 Jade Plant leaves grow in pairs opposite each other on the stem.

 3. Set the cuttings out to dry overnight to allow the cut ends of the plant to callous, reducing the chance of decay when planted in soil.

 4. Dip the leaf nodes and cut ends into a rooting hormone powder, if desired.
 Rooting hormone encourages roots to develop faster, but isn't required to successfully propagate Jade Plants.

 5. Plant the cuttings in a potting mixture with plenty of drainage so that the bottom leaf nodes are buried in the soil.
 A potting mix with peat moss provides good drainage, but some gardeners prefer to propagate Jade Plants in moist sand.

 6. Water the cuttings frequently to keep the soil moist, but not wet.
 Succulents such as Jade Plants store water in their leaves and may perform poorly with too much water.